10 Mistakes in Website Design

 Size and position: The button must be large enough to click easily (especially on mobile) and placed logically, where the user expects to see it after reading the offer.

-2. Overly complicated and lengthy forms
+2. Overcomplicated and long forms

-Problem: You land on a page to sign up for a newsletter and the site asks for your first name, last name, email, city, phone number, and industry you work in.
+Problem: You land on a page to sign up for a newsletter and the site asks for your first name, last name, email, city, phone number, and the industry you work in.

 Solution:

-3. Ignoring loading speed
+3. Ignoring page speed

 Solution: